Fortresarc/KingsRaid/Readme_Settings.txt

 'Claim_2ndEXPNGoldWStamina'                   //
 'DoStory_UptoInventoryManagement'             //
 'DoDragonRaid'                                //
+'DoDragonRaid_Leader'                         // Not important to fill in 'DoDragonRaid_Member'                         // Fill in :
+                                              // - MemberName'X' with your Coop member names correctly.
+(NOTE: Up to 3 members).
+CoopWaitMemberJoin_secs
+                                              // - CoopWaitMemberJoin_secs = time for invite members, select heroes, and wait for member to join time
 'Claim_3rdEXP_3rdGold'                        //
 'ClaimDailyMission'                           //
 'Claim_4thEXP_4thdGold'                       //
-'DoSpecialEvent'                              // Do Special event on Central Orvel 'KillKingsRaid'                               // Kill king's raid app in Nox 'Wait_secs'                                   // Do nothing and wait for 'WaitDuration_secs' secs
+'KillKingsRaid'                               // Kill king's raid app in Nox 'Wait_Xsecs'                                  // Do nothing and wait for 'X' secs 'DoTowerOfOrdeals'                            // Do Tower of Ordeals